UniversalTze/OpenJudge/report/report.md

 TODO: Describe and justify the trade-offs made in designing the architecture.
 ASSIGNED TO:

-## Critique
-TODO: Describe how well the architecture supports delivering the complete system.
-ASSIGNED TO:

-## Evaluation
+## Critique + Evaluation
-TODO: Summarise testing results and justify how well the software achieves its quality attributes.
+TODO: Describe how well the architecture supports delivering the complete system + Summarise testing results and justify how well the software achieves its quality attributes.
 ASSIGNED TO:

 ## Reflection